Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Brough Castle

-The first ‘castle’ at Church Brough was the Roman fort of Verterae, which guarded the road from York to Hadrian’s Wall at Carlisle.
-Founded in c1100 the present ruins date largely to the late 12th century.
-It was rebuilt by Lady Anne Clifford between 1659 and 1661, although much of the structure has been re-purposed, and used in local buildings.
+The first castle at Church Brough was the Roman fort of Verterae, which guarded the road from York to Hadrian’s Wall at Carlisle.
+Founded c1100, the present ruins date largely to the late twelfth century.
+It was rebuilt by Lady Anne Clifford between 1659 and 1661, although much of the structure has been re-purposed and used in local buildings.

 6